You are here

 The Tikkun Olam committee meets monthly.
-Want to get involved?
-Contact committee chair, Hilda Welch.

 Tzedakah Partners